Cosmetic Surgery and ProceduresSkip to the navigation

 Choosing a Surgeon and Facility

-can work together to build a treatment plan that both meets your needs and is
+Finding a cosmetic surgeon that you have confidence in and are comfortable talking to is extremely important when you are considering cosmetic surgery or procedures.
+You and your doctor can work together to build a treatment plan that both meets your needs and is realistic.

 You may want to schedule a consultation with a cosmetic surgeon.
 Many cosmetic surgeons offer free or low-cost consultations.
 Sometimes a consultation fee is applied to the cost of the surgery.